 So how do you get yourself on the pathway to healing?
-There are steps you can take to help with the grieving process: 4
+There are steps you can take to help with the grieving process:5

 - Don’t expect the grieving process to be over in a certain length of time.
 Instead — over time — expect the grief to change and integrate into your life, so that you can adapt to it.

 - Find a listening ear, whether it’s in the form of a good friend, a sympathetic neighbor or colleague, or a support group

 It’s important to accept help from loved ones.
 And make time for friends and family — even though you need to spend some time alone to process your feelings.

 Other practical tips include making healthy choices, such as getting enough sleep, eating nutritious foods, drinking plenty of water and exercising moderately.

 Making healthy food choices when you’re grieving can be difficult because you might have “decision fatigue” — resulting from making numerous decisions in a short amount of time.
 Plus, you just want a little comfort.

 Foods heavy in carbs offer momentary comfort.
 As does alcohol, which tends to numb the emotional pain.
 However, you will feel worse if you overindulge in either.
 Try to have a protein-rich diet and limit your alcohol intake (one glass per week).
 Also, choose foods that help with memory (blueberries), reduce stress (foods rich in vitamin B, such as salmon, milk, eggs and legumes), and build stamina, strength and your immune system (such as iron-rich broccoli, spinach and meat).